-At December 31, 2023, the Company was able to borrow up to \$6,751,647 from the Federal Reserve Bank Discount Window Primary Credit Program.
+At December 31, 2024, the Company was able to borrow up to \$10,093,628 from the Federal Reserve Bank Discount Window Primary Credit Program.
 The borrowing limit is based on the amount of collateral pledged, with certain loans from the Bank's portfolio serving as collateral.
 Borrowings bear interest at the primary credit rate, which is established periodically by the Federal Reserve Board, and have a maturity of one day.
-The primary credit rate was 5.50% at December 31, 2023.
-There was no outstanding balance at December 31, 2023 or 2022.
+The primary credit rate was 4.50% at December 31, 2024.
+There was no outstanding balance at December 31, 2024 or 2023.

+At December 31, 2024, the Company had \$116,383,248 in advances available under a line of credit with the FHLB, there were no outstanding advances.
 At December 31, 2023, the Company had \$18,500,000 outstanding in advances under a \$112,192,242 line of credit with the FHLB at a rate of 5.58% and a maturity date of January 5, 2024.
 New advances may subsequently be obtained based on the liquidity needs of the bank subsidiary.
 Advances are collateralized by a blanket floating lien on the Company's residential first mortgage loans.
-There were no outstanding advances at December 31, 2022.